stagedml/stagedml/README.md

   3. Any stage could be deployed in one button click (here: by one line of Python code, not counting the imports).
 Example:
      ```python
-     > from stagedml.stages.all import all_convnn_mnist, realize, instantiate, rref2path
+     > from stagedml.stages.all import all_convnn_mnist, realize, instantiate, rref2path, shell
      > rref=realize(instantiate(all_convnn_mnist))
      # ^^^ Train the convolution network on the MNIST dataset
      > rref